malcolmlett/malcolmlett.github.io/Home.md

 Welcome to the conscious-calculator wiki!

 The Conscious Calculator repo is a combination of:
-* A theoretical framework for the mechanisms behind consciousness in general (including but not limited to human consciousness)
+* [[Theory Home]] - A theoretical framework for the mechanisms behind consciousness in general (including but not limited to human consciousness)
 * Design documents for building an emulation of consciousness
 * An example application with that emulation, focused on the tasks of a calculator.